 Political Determinants of Competition in the Mobile Telecommunication Industry

-We study how political factors shape competition in the mobile telecommunication sector.
+We study how political factors can shape competition in the mobile telecommunication sector.
 We show that the way a government designs the rules of the game has an impact on concentration, competition, and prices.
-Pro-competition regulation reduces prices, but does not hurt quality of services or investments.
-More democratic governments tend to design more competitive rules, while more politically connected operators are able to distort the rules in their favor, restricting competition.
-Government intervention has large redistributive effects: U.S. consumers would gain $65bn a year if U.S. mobile service prices were in line with German ones and $44bn if they were in line with Danish ones.
+Pro-competition rules reduce prices, but do not hurt the quality of services or investments.
+More democratic governments tend to design rule that are more pro-competition, while more politically connected operators are able to distort the rules in their favor, restricting competition.
+Government intervention has large redistributive effects: U.S. consumers would gain $65bn ($44bn) a year if U.S. mobile service prices were in line with Germany (Denmark).

 JEL Classification: P16, D72, L11